 - Start Date: You can start this programme at any time.

 - Location: This online course can be studied anywhere in the UK or overseas.
+However, it should be noted that the course material focuses on UK legislation and UK habitat types.

 The course blends practical experience with theoretical knowledge in order to meet the demands of a fast-paced industry.
 Over the course of the qualification, you will cover the following units: